NASP School Psychologist of the Year: Hints for Nominators and Candidates

 Resume or Vita

 - Your resume/vita should reflect the knowledge and skills you possess as well as services you have provided to students, families, and schools in your career as a school psychologist.
+A full or complete resume/vita should be submitted as part of the nomination materials.

 - Please remember to include presentations you have made to a school staff, parent group, district staff, community members, etc. Include the topic, audience, and date of presentation.